Hirschsprung's disease is a rare condition that causes poo to become stuck in the bowels. It's mainly diagnosed in babies and young children.

 - use nappy cream after each change

-Call your doctor immediately if your child develops problems such as a swollen belly, a fever or foul-smelling diarrhoea.
+Call 999 or go to your nearest A&E if your child develops problems such as a swollen belly, new tummy pain, a fever or foul-smelling diarrhoea.

 Outlook for Hirschsprung's disease

 Most children are able to pass stools normally and have a normal functioning bowel after surgery, although they may take a bit longer to toilet train.